Reform UK: 2025

 In April 2025, Reform called for the nationalisation of the steel plant in Scunthorpe and government take-over of two electric arc furnaces at Liberty Steel's plant in Rotherham.

 In September 2025, Reform said they would abolish indefinite leave to remain.
 Reform also proposed significant reforms to disability benefits, primarily focused on reducing the welfare bill by tightening eligibility and reassessment processes, particularly for those with less severe or non-serious conditions.
 The party aims to move over a million people back into work, suggesting that for those considered fit to work, benefits would be withdrawn if they decline two job offers or fail to find employment within four months.
 They argue that work itself can be beneficial for mental health.

-Arron Banks, who Reform UK calls a "senior" member, told the Financial Times in September 2025 that Reform should roll back human rights laws and get rid of legislation underpinning corporate regulation, saying in regards to regulators that he wants to "get rid of virtually everything".

 Reform UK has echoed Trump's "Make America Great Again" slogan, using "make Britain great again", and has set up its own Department of Government Efficiency (DOGE), mirroring the initiative by the second Trump administration to cut government spending, which as of 25 March 2025 was led by Elon Musk.

-Policies on immigration and asylum include: leaving the European Convention on Human Rights (ECHR); repealing the Human Rights Act 1998 and replacing it with a new law; disapplying the 1951 Refugee Convention, the UN Convention Against Torture, and the Council of Europe Anti-Trafficking Convention (ECAT); creating detention powers without Hardial Singh constraints; abolishing the EU Settlement Scheme (settled and pre-settled status) and revoking indefinite leave to remain (ILR) from all current holders.
+Policies on immigration and asylum include: leaving the European Convention on Human Rights (ECHR); repealing the Human Rights Act 1998 and replacing it with a "British Bill of Rights"; disapplying the 1951 Refugee Convention, the UN Convention Against Torture, and the Council of Europe Anti-Trafficking Convention (ECAT); creating detention powers without Hardial Singh constraints; passing an illegal migration (mass deportation bill) and deny asylum for illegal immigrants.
+Reform said in November it would remove the rights of EU citizens to claim benefits, which would save £6.4 billion for 2025 rising to £10 billion by the end of the decade.